murphywaggoner/ExData_Plotting1/README.md

 ## Exploratory Data Analysis - Project 1

+### Contents
-### Find 8 files: plot1.R, plot2.R, plot3.R, plot4.R, which contain the scripts
+Find 8 files: plot1.R, plot2.R, plot3.R, plot4.R, which contain the scripts
 for creating plots plot1.png, plot2.png, plot3.png, and plot4.png, respectively.
+### Assumptions
-### The scripts assume that you have already read in the data file household_power_consumption.txt and
-have set your working directory
+The scripts assume that you have already read in the data file household_power_consumption.txt and have set your working directory
+### Caveat
-### The scripts read in the entire file, so if that causes a space issue for you
-consider that before running the scripts
+The scripts read in the entire file, so if that causes a space issue for you consider that before running the scripts

 ## Introduction